GRATEFUL GIVING CAMPAIGN BEGINS!

 FRESH Faith 2014

-Those in 8th grade will be receiving an application for our FRESH Faith program in June.
+Those in 8th grade have received an application for our FRESH Faith program in June.
 This program is for ninth graders who are going to public high school year, 2014-2015.

 PARISH FACILITIES MEETING UPDATE